christopheryoung/chrisyoung/site/prose.rst

 **Publications (and invited talks)**

 Young, Christopher and Andrew Brook.
-'Schopenhauer and the Mind' in `*The New Cambridge Companion to Schopenhauer*`, ed.
+'Schopenhauer and the Mind' in *The New Cambridge Companion to Schopenhauer*, ed.
 Sandra Shapshay and Colin Marshall.
+[Appearing in 2026]

 Brook, Andrew and Christopher Young.
 'Schopenhauer and Freud' in `*The Oxford Handbook of Philosophy and